Graylog2/documentation/pages/auditlog/setup.rst

 Installation
 ============

-Please see the :doc:`Graylog Enterprise setup page </pages/enterprise/setup>` for details on how to install the Audit Log plugin.
+Please see the :ref:`Graylog Enterprise setup page <enterprise-setup>` for details on how to install the Audit Log plugin.

 .. note:: Make sure the Audit Log plugin is installed on every node in your Graylog cluster.